 The Rental Car

-In October, I realized that the last time I drove a car was in Oregon, more than a year ago.
+In October, I realized that the last time I drove a car was 10 months ago to Richmond.
 Seeing the somewhat lowered COVID-19 case counts, I decided to rent a car and practice my driving skills.
 Typically, I would pick up a rental car on Saturday and return it on Monday, and arrange one day for museums and the other day for geocaching.
 With most of the museum either closed or enforcing strict visitation limits, I planned both days for geocaching.

 I booked a car on the weekend of October 10-11, which happens to be International EarthCache Day.
 Finding an EarthCache on this weekend would give me a souvenir in the Geocaching profile.
 I climbed up to Cat Rock in Cunningham Falls State Park, and found the EarthCache at the top.
 I logged this cache as my 2011th find, but it would appear as my 2000th milestone on Project-GC that does not count Adventure Labs.
 Other than that, I performed some cache maintenance, and enjoyed driving on the relaxing rural roads.